Update: ‘New MINI Paceman electric concept’ added.

 2022 BYD Tang EV

-The 2022 BYD Tang EV will be a facelifted version of the electric SUV that arrived in November 2018.
-It features a contemporary design with a more aerodynamic and sleeker front fascia similar to the recently unveiled BYD Yuan Plus.
-Exports of the updated model should commence shortly after the Chinese launch, which will reportedly take place in April 2022.
+The 2022 BYD Tang EV is a thoroughly facelifted version of the electric SUV that arrived in November 2018.
+It features a contemporary design with a more aerodynamic and sleeker front fascia similar to the recently unveiled BYD Yuan Plus and offers customers a considerably higher range.

 Ford electric SUV on MEB platform

-The Genesis GV60 is on sale in South Korea already, but it’s coming to the U.S. in 2022, as confirmed by the brand after its world premiere.
+Reservations for the Genesis GV60 are now open in the U.S., and it’s coming to the U.S. in Spring 2022, as confirmed by the brand on the local website.
 The youngest SUV from the Genesis brand aims to break the shackles in its segment with a new type of design, 350 kW ultra-fast wired charging, wireless vehicle charging, face recognition, virtual mirrors, and more.
 Sure, all of that won’t be available stateside, at least not right from launch, but the fact that it’s a groundbreaking model for the South Korean luxury automaker is clearly evident.